 Instructions

-• In a large saute pan, heat up the olive oil and vegan butter over medium-high heat, throw in the sausages (straight from the freezer) and saute on all sides until golden brown and cooked through.
+- In a large saute pan, heat the olive oil and vegan butter over medium-high heat, add in the sausages (straight from the freezer), and saute on all sides until golden brown and cooked through.

-• Remove sausages from pan and place in a bowl, and add in the red onion, leek, red bell pepper, and carrots to the pan keeping the oil from the sausages.
+- To the pan, add the red onion, leek, red bell pepper, and carrots.
 Saute for 3-4 minutes until lightly golden and translucent.
-Remove from pan, and add to the bowl with the sausages.
+Transfer to the bowl with the sausages.

-• Add the shiitake mushrooms to the pan with a few cracks of black pepper and saute for another 3-4 minutes.
+- Add the shiitake mushrooms to the pan with a few cracks of black pepper and saute for 3-4 minutes.

-• Return the sausage and vegetable mixture along with the potatoes, Dijon mustard, soy sauce, maple syrup, and fresh lemon juice, stir together and combine well and cook for another couple of minutes until the mixture is heated through.
+- Return the sausage and sauteed vegetables to the pan, along with the potatoes, Dijon mustard, soy sauce, maple syrup, and fresh lemon juice.
+Stir until well combined and cook for another couple of minutes to heat through.

 I think I squealed a little when I read pickled beets and the horseradish sauce as garnishes.
 That pit my interest over the edge.
 I need to go shopping for leftovers!